 Compulsory language studies

-The amount of compulsory language credits in the master´s degree has decreased from 6 credits to 5 credits.
+The amount of compulsory language credits in the master's degree has decreased from 6 credits to 5 credits.
 This means that the number of elective courses in the master’s degree increases from 24 to 25 credits.
-If a major/specialisation/track has defined a study plan with 90 credits, there is thereby possible to fit a minor into the master´s degree.
+If a major/specialisation/track has defined a study plan with 90 credits, there is thereby possible to fit a minor into the master's degree.
 Note that some study plans are defined as larger than 90 credits (which usually is the case regarding master's degree specialisations offered in English), and then there is no space for a minor subject (a minor has to be at least 25 cr).
 All master's degree students have to complete at least 90 cr within their major/specialisation/track, and ultimately attain at least 120 cr.
-Please find a picture of the new general degree structure below.